Canada extends U.S. border closure until Dec. 21

 The closure prevents Americans from nonessential entry, except for those who are passing through, such as truck drivers heading to Alaska.

-An U.S. tourist was arrested in Canada in August for breaking quarantine guidance to visit Banff National Park.
+A U.S. tourist was arrested in Canada in August for breaking quarantine guidance to visit Banff National Park.

 Read more: